-Project management allows company reps to gain intimate insight into a customer’s priorities for their business, including personalized needs and points of irritation.
+Project management allows company reps to gain intimate insight into a customer’s priorities for their business, including personalized needs and pain points.

-All this type of information may have been available to a company in the past, but it was located and stored in multiple venues.
-The ability to access and share it from a central location changes the way in which business is conducted.
-Breaking down the information silos will increase overall efficiency, and contribute to a more productive company culture.
+All this type of information may have been available to a company in the past, but it was located and stored in multiple places.
+The ability to access and share it from a central location changes the way business is conducted.
+Breaking down the information silos will increase overall efficiency and contribute to a more productive company culture.

 Delivery Models – Cloud vs On-Premise

-There were two delivery models considered by our survey respondents for their CRM systems: cloud and on-premise.
+Our survey respondents considered two delivery models for their CRM systems: cloud and on-premise.

-Cloud CRM (or CRM cloud) means any CRM technology where the CRM software, CRM tools and the organization’s customer data resides in the cloud, delivered to end-users via the Internet.
+Cloud CRM (also called CRM cloud) refers to any CRM technology where the software and accompanying customer data is housed in the cloud and is accessible via the internet.

 Alternatively, on-premise CRM software is installed on your own servers and controlled and maintained in-house.

-A more in-depth analysis of the delivery model preferences are not surprising and appear to emphasize the following:
+A more in-depth analysis of the delivery model preferences isn’t surprising and appears to emphasize the following:

-Medium to large companies show a greater propensity to consider both models (64%) and this is supported, in part, by the fact that many of them have larger IT departments and IT infrastructure in place that can be used to support an on-premise CRM (refer to Figure 10).
+Medium to large companies show a greater propensity to consider both models (64%).
+This is supported, in part, by the fact that many of them have larger IT departments and IT infrastructure in place that can be used to support an on-premise CRM (refer to Figure 10).

 Selecting a CRM Vendor in a Crowded and Competitive Marketplace

-The results below (Figure 11) outline our client survey responses to questions about vendor viability and provide a point of departure with which to analyse them.
+The results below (Figure 11) outline our client survey responses to questions about vendor viability and provide a point of departure with which to analyze them.

 Let’s begin this analysis by looking at the one vendor that stands out above the crowd of vendors, according to our survey group: Salesforce.

-In part, Salesforce was able to do this by changing the market in several ways:
+In part, Salesforce has been able to do this by changing the market in several ways:

 Microsoft CRM also drew attention in our sample.
-While not attaining Salesforce’s numbers, Microsoft CRM has also shown resilience with both SMBs (at 8%) and large companies with employee numbers greater than 1000 (15%).
+While not attaining Salesforce’s numbers, Microsoft CRM has also shown resilience with both SMBs (8%) and large companies with employee numbers greater than 1,000 (15%).

 While Microsoft CRM has historically catered to the SMB market, they are steadily extending their reach to the global enterprise market.
-Helping aid that goal is the availability of Microsoft CRM in both a Software as a Service and on-premise model.
+Helping aid that goal is the availability of Microsoft CRM in both a Software-as-a-Service (SaaS) and on-premise model.

 SAP and Oracle are the primary competitors to Microsoft CRM in the medium and large company category, and both of these findings are confirmed by our survey results.

-The final two vendors that are significant to our analysis are Zoho and Hubspot.
-These companies were in 2nd and 3rd place as possible vendor selections to the SMB market, although neither vendor scored well in the large company category.
+The final two vendors that are significant to our analysis are Zoho and HubSpot.
+These companies were in second and third place as possible vendor selections to the SMB market, although neither vendor scored well in the large company category.

 Timeframe Put in Place by Companies for the Selection Process

-The question regarding an appropriate amount of time required for the selection process is highly subjective, and differs greatly from one company to the next.
-The ideal objective is to allow the process to mature and develop as required and, at the end, have selected the best possible product that meets the individual company’s objectives.
+The question regarding an appropriate amount of time required for the selection process is highly subjective and differs greatly from one company to the next.
+The ideal objective is to allow the process to mature and develop as required and, in the end, have selected the best possible product that meets the individual company’s objectives.
 There really is no way to standardize this task.

-With respect to the number of vendors that had actually been contacted, about 50% of companies did not contact any vendors.
-Among the respondents who wanted a selection made within one month’s time, 64% contacted either 1 or no vendors.
+With respect to the number of vendors that had actually been contacted (Figure 15), about 50% of companies did not contact any vendors.
+Among the respondents who wanted a selection made within one month’s time, 64% contacted either one or no vendors.

 An investment in the time and resources needed to make a sound and fruitful software selection makes good business sense.
 While the average lifespan of a CRM product may be less than other software investments, purchasing an efficient system that enhances business productivity is worthwhile.

-An inclusive process that listens to as many stakeholders as possible is always best, but maintaining a close eye on the features and functionalities that best meet your company’s priorities and business goals are critically important.
+An inclusive process that listens to as many stakeholders as possible is always best, but keeping a close eye on the features and functionalities that best meet your company’s priorities and business goals is critically important.